neezacoto/neezacoto/README.md

 - Eye-catching CSS that allows for an interactive and intuitive use of the application.
 Everything must be easy to see and easy to use.
 - Using a group of people to test and get feedback on the overall feel and usability of the application.

-😄 Never knew coding with a team could be so much fun!
-I was responsible for implementing the UI for a patient table and its tools.
-Now all that's left is for the backend team to hook it up, which should be plug-and-play with the code I've set up~
 ![loggit](https://cdn.discordapp.com/attachments/835258180648829010/948933171272101968/loggit_collage.png)